-Emergency Level One guests may stay at the Lawrence Community Shelter only up to 90 days in a 12 month period as long as they follow shelter rules of behavior.
+Guests may stay at the Lawrence Community Shelter only up to 90 days in a 12 month period as long as they follow shelter rules of behavior.
 All guests will complete an intake on arriving at the shelter and will be assigned a case manager within 72 hours.
+The case manager will evaluate the guest's progress during the 90 day period to determine continuation of stay.
 Beyond 90 days, individuals and families must be actively participating in an LCS program, and working with a case manager on a plan to get out of homelessness. [see attached Rights and Responsibilities and Actions and Consequences]

-Maintenance plan that establishes standards for regular building and site maintenance, including regular removal of litter
+5. Maintenance plan that establishes standards for regular building and site maintenance, including regular removal of litter

-- Daily maintenance of the building and grounds will be completed by a housekeeping staff and by individual guests - All guests will have daily assigned work tasks, e.g., cleaning building interior and exterior, assisting in the kitchen, maintaining cleanliness of their personal area - Building maintenance and repairs will be accomplished by the network of plumbers, carpenters, HVAC, and other specialists who have worked for the shelter in the past
+- Daily maintenance of the building and grounds will be completed by a housekeeping staff and by individual guests - All guests will participate in the daily lottery for jobs to clean shelter interior and exterior spaces, mats, and bathrooms.
+All guests are otherwise expected to help with cleaning building interior and exterior, assisting in the kitchen, and maintaining cleanliness of their personal area - Building maintenance and repairs will be accomplished by the network of plumbers, carpenters, HVAC, and other specialists who have worked for the shelter in the past